 I would encourage you to have students first work with manipulatives such as teddy bear counters, little cubes, or even beans.
 These help to show the relationships between the situation students are reading about in a word problem.
 It is best to have them use the template to represent their idea using a ten frame, number bond, array or area model, and tape diagram (semi-concrete, pictorial or iconic representations).
 Finally, they will understand the meaning of the equation (abstract or symbolic representation) when they write it.

-If you are looking for strategies to solve math word problems in Kindergarten through Grade 4, you will find the downloadable templates below very helpful.
+If you are looking for math word problem strategies in Kindergarten through Grade 4, you will find the downloadable templates below very helpful.
 By using the templates, you can give students strategies to read word problems and create representations to solve them, or even give them a representation and have them create word problems.
-Use these downloadable templates to give students strategies to solve word problems involving addition, subtraction, multiplication, and division.
+Use these downloadable templates to give students math problem solving strategies involving addition, subtraction, multiplication, and division.
 Print them and use them today in your class!

 Kindergarten and Grade 1—Adding